mwarning/dhtd/README.md

 Note:
  - Searches/Results are discarded after about 62 minutes.
  - You cannot search for the id of the node itself, only ids that someone announced.
- - Use `query` to start/continue a search and also print out results.
+ - Use `lookup` to start/continue a search and also print out results.
  - Use `--execute <file>` command line argument to execute a script for each result.

 ## Command Line Arguments